Sheffield Park Station

 Station Car Park

-Large car parking facilities are available with disabled bays in car park A.
+Large car parking facilities are available with disabled bays in car park A nearer the station.

 Disabled Toilets & Baby Changing Facilities

 Disabled toilet and baby changing facilities are available on platform 1, in the Bessemer Arms or on platform 2 next to the museum.